An annual report is an in-depth, comprehensive report that provides an overview of a business’s achievements and key metrics from the preceding year.

 18. Use simple charts to summarize data

 A well-designed chart can communicate information in five seconds or less.
-If you have a lot of data to report for this year, let that data drive your design by incorporating plenty of simple but effective charts.
+If you have a lot of data to report for this year, let data drive your design by incorporating plenty of simple but effective charts.

 For example, this annual report template uses three kind of charts in one page: